Holiday Camp (film): Box office

 The film was the sixth most popular movie at the British box office in 1947.
 According to Kinematograph Weekly the 'biggest winner' at the box office in 1947 Britain was The Courtneys of Curzon Street, with "runners up" being The Jolson Story, Great Expectations, Odd Man Out, Frieda, Holiday Camp and Duel in the Sun.

+According to one account, the producer's receipts from the UK were £141,900 while those from overseas were £24,500.
+Annakin said the film went into profit within three months of its release.

-Annakin attributed this in part "perhaps because I had come from documentary and British cinema at that time was very artificial.
+Annakin attributed the film's success in part "perhaps because I had come from documentary and British cinema at that time was very artificial.
 The Huggetts absolutely caught the spirit and feeling that existed after the war...
 People didn't want more fairy stories; they wanted something in which they could recognise themselves.
 Being of lower-middle-class origins myself, I felt at home with these people who were having a fine holiday in a very cheap place which provided wonderful entertainment.
 I think I caught the spirit of the holiday camps and we had a very warm, natural cast."

 Peter Rogers thought the film was a hit "the same way that the Carry Ons caught on – you've got ordinary people doing amusing things."

-The film made a reported profit of £16,000.
+According to Rank's own records the film had made a profit of £16,000 for the company by December 1949.

 Critical

 Time Out wrote, "Time has mellowed the documentary quality of the film, and location shooting and authentic detail now seem less important than the presence of the whole range of British acting talent, from Dame Flora Robson to Cheerful Charlie Chester, among the cast of thousands."

 "I'm not embarrassed about Holiday Camp", said Annakin years later, "although the later Huggett films don't hold up well."
+Annakin later said he was approached to make a similar sort of film set in Las Vegas but it was never made.